mate-academy/jv-springboot-data-jpa/README.md

     - id
     - title
     - price
-    - category (one product can have one category but the category can have multiple products)
+    - category (one product can have one category)
 - create model `Category` with fields
     - id
     - name